jag1g13/pycgtool/docs/tutorial.md

 ```

 As before, a small percentage difference in each of the columns suggests good replication of gross conformation.
+Note that the first column is the time in picoseconds, so don't worry if that column doesn't match - the other four columns are the total radius of gyration, and components along the X, Y and Z axes respectively.

 In addition to these simple forms of validation, it is recommended that further validation, relevant to the class of molecule, is performed.
 In the case of membane lipids, for instance, this may take the form of an assessment of membrane thickness and surface area per lipid.